hoangduytran/blender-manual/manual/grease_pencil/animation/tools.rst

 Target Object
    Determines if the image empty is kept or replaced.

-   New Object: Creates a new grease pencil object and keeps the image empty Selected Object: Replaces the image empty with the grease pencil object.
+   New Object: Creates a new Grease Pencil object and keeps the image empty Selected Object: Replaces the image empty with the Grease Pencil object.
 Start Frame, End Frame
    Start/End frame for the baking process.
 Step